-In what will become a monthly feature here on Knowsley News, here is an update from Leader of Knowsley Council, Cllr Graham Morgan.
+In what will become a regular feature here on Knowsley News, here is an update from Leader of Knowsley Council, Cllr Graham Morgan.

 Since taking on the role of Leader of the Council in May, I have certainly had a busy few months.
 I have devoted my time to reviewing some of our key policy areas as well getting out and about in our communities and meeting residents, businesses and staff.

 I want to be much more than just a figurehead for the council and I’m very serious about my responsibility to represent the people of Knowsley – that means talking and listening to them, so that I can understand their views and do what I can to ensure a bright future for our borough.

 As part of that “conversation” with residents, I am keen to share with you all some insight into my role and the kind of thing I am actually involved in and doing on a day to day basis.
 Hopefully, this regular feature here on Knowsley News will do just that.

 As a councillor with 23 years of service and now as Leader of the Council, I’m always listening to local people.
 That’s why my first action as Leader was to put a stop to the proposals to sell some of our parkland.
 You, the residents, were telling us loud and clear that you did not want us to go ahead with the proposals, so we did not.
 My intention is to continue as I’ve started – we are here to listen to the needs and wants of our residents and make sure this borough works for everyone.